 Sometimes it’s hard to put the concepts behind biodynamics into concrete words.
 The first part of the class could easily have been mistaken for a spiritual exploration or self-help workshop by the casual observer.
 Reframing the terminology of bees and beekeeping (it’s a quaint notion that we can actually “keep” bees, isn’t it?) lead us down a path from “frames” and “honeycomb” to “womb” and “the core of the biosphere.”
 Down the rabbit hole we went.

 As I said, Michael views the hive a living organism, and with traditional Langstroth hives, every time we remove a super (or box/layer of the hive) we cut that organism in half.
-He no longer builds up layers to his hives; he only uses 40 liter vessels (the ideal size determined by Thomas Seeley in his book Honeybee Democracy) like hollowed out logs and boxes that allow the bees to build longer comb on a single level.
-He also builds a hanging “nest” that mimics the shape that bees form when they swarm to a tree (pictured above, top left image).
-See some of Michael’s designs here.
+He no longer builds up layers to his hives; he only uses 40-liter vessels (the ideal size determined by Thomas Seeley in his book Honeybee Democracy) like hollowed out logs and boxes that allow the bees to build longer comb on a single level.
+He also builds a hanging “nest” that mimics the shape that bees from when they swarm to a tree (pictured above, top left image).

 So back to that part about not wearing a suit.
 Granted, he lives up in the San Francisco Bay area, where apparently the bees are much more docile than in Southern California, and some people inspect their hives without protection.
 Michael guided us toward using our senses, taking time to connect with the bees (we are, after all, part of that organism) before going in.
 They send off signals that we can read, and observation is a key part of beekeeping.